To maintain rights granted from federal trademark registration, a registrant must take further steps:

 First, get ready for spam.

 Trademark registrations are public.
 So, be prepared for people soliciting you with official-looking requests for payment of fees.
 Almost all of these are spam or fraudulent.
 Speak to your trademark attorney if you have any concerns.
-To address issues here, project cip offers ip asset management, discussed more below.
+To address issues here, Project CIP offers intellectual property asset management, discussed more below.

 Second, file maintenance & renewal documents & fees.

-Maintenance and renewal documents and fees are due at the uspto at certain intervals.
-The uspto does not give notice of upcoming deadlines, and if they are missed, rights in a mark may be lost.
+Maintenance and renewal documents and fees are due at the United States Patent and Trademark Office (USPTO) at certain intervals.
+The USPTO does not give notice of upcoming deadlines, and if they are missed, rights in a mark may be lost.
 See here and here for details.
-Project cip offers ip asset management, and specifically trademark docketing and maintenance, available upon request.
+Project CIP offers intellectual property asset management—and specifically trademark docketing and maintenance—available upon request.

 Third, use the mark properly.

 Rights abandon upon non-use.
 Also, you can either add to or detract from the value of your trademark, depending on how you use the mark.
 Here are some tips:

 - Give notice.
 You should now use the “circle R” ® symbol whenever you use the mark(s);

 - Use the mark(s) with a generic term or as an adjective, not a noun, for example, Kleenex [mark/adjective] tissue [generic term/noun];